 Specialised control and exclusion techniques

-A combination of specialist techniques should be chosen taking into account their limitations as described above.
-Care and attention to detail in specification and application are essential, or even the most suitable techniques or product will be inefficient or ineffective.
+A combination of specialist techniques should be chosen to take into account their limitations as described above.
+Care and attention to detail in specification and application are essential, or even the most suitable techniques or products will be inefficient or ineffective.
 For example, the positioning of wires can be critical and a single faulty attachment point in a net system can make it useless.
 Similarly, the side effects of each protection technique on other aspects of the performance of the building must be equally carefully dealt with.
-For example nets or spikes may trap rubbish, fixing points may allow water ingress or accelerated erosion of surfaces, and most products will restrict access by maintenance personnel.
+For example, nets or spikes may trap rubbish, fixing points may allow water ingress or accelerated erosion of surfaces, and most products will restrict access by maintenance personnel.

-Blocking up of internal cavities, for example roof spaces, without sue regard to the provision of suitable ventilation, may result in condensation and damp related decay problems.
+Blocking up of internal cavities, for example, roof spaces, without due regard to the provision of suitable ventilation, may result in condensation and damp-related decay problems.

 Damage control measures

 It is often cost-effective to take steps to limit the damaging effects of pigeon activity and this can often be easier than controlling the pigeons themselves.
 To this end, hopper heads and secret gutters draining the roof surfaces should be cleared of all pigeon detritus.
 They should then be protected from future blockage with ‘sausages’ of crushed chicken wire or secured with mesh grills.
 In either case, provision should be made for clearing any debris that accumulates.
 The provision of adequate access facilities and safety points for clearing pigeon-affected areas is also important.